TeamBipartite/bipartite-gemm/README.md

 # Prerequisites
 You should have a CUDA environment installed with a GPU of compute capability 7.5 or higher.
-Our code is has been tested on both the Turing and Ampere architectures.
+Our code has been tested on both the Turing and Ampere architectures.

 If using the included benchmark/verification program, OpenBLAS is helpful for checking correctness of output, but not necessary.